larsr/bahnhof-openvpn-client/README.md

 ## Configure a openvpn instance

-Put login credentials in vpn/login.conf and build a local instance with the credentials built in, using ./BUILD.
+1. Put login credentials in vpn/login.conf

+2. Build a local instance with the credentials built in, using ./BUILD, or just

+    docker build -t bahnhof .

-Run it with ./RUN or which does
+3. Run it with ./RUN,  which does

     docker run \
       -it \